Preventing Radio Fingerprinting through Low-Power Jamming: Radio Link

 Our analysis shows that all the networks have similar accuracy for all the configurations, and the jammer is successful at removing the fingerprint when considering enough \ac{SNR}, i.e., \ac{RJP} equal to 1 and attenuation smaller than 20~dB.
 Under such assumptions, the best option for the eavesdropper is a random guess of the transmitter.

 {\bf T-anonymity.} We now consider an eavesdropper with a model trained on a specific target device (one of the five transmitters in our pool).
-We train a classifier constituted by an autoencoder with measures collected with jamming power equal to zero (JPWR 0), and test the same model on measures affected by jamming (JPWR 1) and different attenuation values, i.e., 20~dB and 40~dB.
-Figure~\ref{fig:roc_radio} shows the performance of the autoencoder in terms of \ac{TPR} as a function of \ac{FPR} (ROC curve) when considering different attenuation values, i.e., without attenuation (a), 20~dB (b) and 40~dB (c), respectively.
+We train a classifier constituted by an autoencoder with measures collected with jamming power equal to zero (JPWR 0), and test the same model on measures affected by jamming (JPWR 1) and different attenuation values, i.e., no attenuation, 20~dB and 40~dB.
+Figure~\ref{fig:roc_radio} shows the performance of the autoencoder in terms of \ac{TPR} as a function of \ac{FPR} (ROC curve).

 When no attenuation is considered on the jammer side (Fig.~\ref{fig:roc_radio}(a)), the autoencoder distinguishes very well between no jamming (JPWR 0) and jamming at the maximum relative transmission power (JPWR 1) for all transmitter IDs (TXID 1 to 5).
 In fact, the ROC curves associated with JPWR = 0 lie close to the random guess (dashed black line), while the ROC curves associated with JPWR = 1 are characterized by a steep variation when $FPR > 0$.
-The performance of the autoencoder is affected by the attenuator, i.e., when the jamming signal is weak, as depicted shown\ref{fig:roc_radio}(c).
+The performance of the autoencoder is affected by the attenuator, i.e., when the jamming signal is weak, as shown in Fig.~\ref{fig:roc_radio}(c).
 In the latter case, all the ROC curves (except TXID 1 - JPWR 1 and TXID 4 - JPWR 1) have the same trend of the random guess (black dashed line), i.e., a weak jamming signal (attenuated by 40~dB) does not allow the autoencoder to distinguish between a jammed and an unjammed signal at the receiver side.
 Finally, we highlight that for each transmitter, we considered both JPWR = 0 and JPWR = 1, so to validate our results.
-From these results, we can conclude that, in a real-world radio link, (friendly) weak jamming protects the anonymity of RF devices without affecting the quality of the communication link.
+From these results, we can conclude that, in a real-world radio link, low-power jamming protects the anonymity of RF devices without affecting the quality of the communication link.
+However, the necessary jamming power should be calibrated on a case-by-case basis, depending on the specific device to be protected.